seshoumara/GNU-sed-tarpit/README.md

 # GNU-sed-tarpit
-A collection of complex GNU sed scripts/programs/games that I wrote.
+A collection of complex GNU sed scripts / programs / games that I wrote.